 Drop Biscuits FAQs

-Unfortunately not.
-The milk activates and moistens the ingredients to form the proper dough.
-It’s an ingredient that gives creaminess and flavor to the biscuits.
+No, it doesn’t work that way.
+The milk mixes and wets the ingredients to make the right dough.
+It adds creaminess and taste to the biscuits.

-Replace the flour, baking powder, and salt with self-rising flour!
-Self-rising flour has both those ingredients included in so you won’t need to add any additional baking powder to the recipe.
+Swap the flour, baking powder, and salt for self-rising flour!
+It already has those ingredients mixed in, so you don’t need to add extra baking powder.

 Image of the biscuits on a plate with filling